Disclaimer

 "If the rumours are correct, that was a result of James trying to be heroic," Danny replied.
 "It was only Janeway anyway, not worth it."

-Jessie's widened a little, "please tell me somebody else went through it, not him."
+Jessie's eyes widened a little, "please tell me somebody else went through it, not him."

 "I would, but that would be lying," Chakotay sheepishly said.
 "Oh and just because Janeway is nearly always far gone, doesn't mean she was not worth saving.
-I would of done it myself."
+I would have done it myself."

 "Yeah, but you're sleeping with her," Danny said.
 "What's James' excuse?"